Sagi23/myQuote/README.md

 ### What i learned:

-Better reading API docs.
+Improved reading API docs.
-Better understanding of DOM and promises.
+Improved understanding of DOM and promises.
-Better using scss.
+Improved using scss.

 ### The site: